HienVo22/PathFinder/README.md

 3. **Or click "Choose File"** to browse and select your resume
 4. Watch the progress bar as your file uploads
 5. Your resume will be stored and associated with your account

+#### Testing with MongoDB Compass
+1. Open MongoDB Compass and connect to `mongodb://localhost:27017`
+2. Navigate to the `pathfinder` database
+3. View the `users` collection to see registered accounts
+4. Check the `uploads/resumes/` folder in your project directory for uploaded files
+5. Verify that user documents contain resume file references

 ### Troubleshooting